Dharmakṣema: Biography

+Life in India

 Based on canonical catalogues and biographies such as Sengyou's Chu Sanzang Jiji (出三藏記集) and the Wei Annals, it has been possible to reconstruct an outline of Dharmakṣema's life and career.
 Kṣema in his name means ‘peace and security’.

+Dharmakṣema originated from a Brahmin family in Central India.
+This has been identified specifically with the Magadha region in some sources.

 When he was six years old, Dharmakṣema lost his father.
 His mother supported the family as a weaver of fine woollen cloth.
 One day a popular and wealthy monk, Dharmayaśas, was in the area.
 Impressed by his prosperity, Dharmakṣema's mother had the young boy of ten taken on as a pupil.
 Throughout his youth, Dharmakṣema studied the Hīnayāna scriptures and showed great promise as he was gifted with considerable powers of memory and eloquence.
 On the other hand, he seems to have taken an early interest in the use of magic and spells, competing with other boys in challenges.

 Later he is said to have met an old meditation master, known only as "White Head", who worsted Dharmakṣema in a debate that lasted ten days.
 He was given a copy of the Nirvāṇa Sūtra by the old monk and this is reported to have been the trigger of his conversion to Mahāyāna.
 He then studied Mahāyāna and by the age of twenty, he is said to have memorized a phenomenal amount of scripture.

 His younger brother accidentally killed the favourite elephant of the local king and was executed for this.
 Though the king had forbidden anybody to mourn or bury the corpse on pain of death, Dharmkṣema defied this order and buried the body of his brother.
 After he had been interrogated by the king about his disobedience, the king was impressed by Dharmakṣema's audacity and took him on as a court chaplain.
 All the surviving biographies suggest that Dharmakṣema maintained his position there for a while using a combination of flattery and magical tricks.
-Eventually, the biographies report, this king grew tired of Dharmakṣema, forcing Dharmakṣema to resort to unscrupulous magic and blackmail in an attempt to retain his court position.
-When his trickery came to light, he fled to Central Asia by way of Kashmir, taking with him the copy of the Nirvāṇa Sūtra and two other texts on moral discipline.
+Eventually, according to the biographies report, this king grew tired of Dharmakṣema, forcing Dharmakṣema to resort to unscrupulous magic and blackmail in an attempt to retain his court position.
+When his trickery came to light, he fled to Central Asia taking with him the copy of the Nirvāṇa Sūtra and two other texts on moral discipline.